-- The speech should begin with a suitable salutation/greeting.

-- The tone and register should be appropriate for the audience.

-- The speech must include the following:
+- The speech should be written using a suitable salutation/greeting. - The tone and register should be appropriate for the audience. - The speech must include the following: - An introduction that captures the listener's attention - Well-developed points - A suitable conclusion.

-- o Purpose.

-- Audience.

-- The introduction must attract attention.

-- Points must be well developed.

-- A suitable conclusion must be included.